 Even with the boiling of the beans and all the peeling, this dip is still quick and easy to make.
 It's so refreshing, and it goes wonderfully well either as a starter, or even as a side or salsa for your favoruite bbq.

-I’ll be making this again for sure to go with my Tarragon Turkey Burgers and the delicious Peri-Peri Chicken Wings.
+I'll be making this again for sure to go with my delicious Peri-Peri Chicken Wings.
 Together with the Crispy Baked Fries they make the perfect family fake-away that is way more delicious and healthier too.
 Do give it a go!